gnosis/dex-research/dFusion/dFusionSpec.md

 - for each order we recalculate the merkle root: accountleave balanceLeaf_SendingToken, balanceLeaf_ReceivingToken -> log_2(#balances) * 2 * #pedersonHashConstraints

-That means that the nr of constraints for #orders will be about #orders * log_2(#balances) * 8 * #pedersonHashConstraints
+That means that the nr of constraints for #orders will be about #orders * log_2(#balances) * 8 * #pedersonHashConstraints This means that we could process roughly 5000 orders with 1 mio accounts, if we have 2000 constraints per pedersonHash.